 - Check if the error message is displaying when both passwords are not matched.

-- Check whether the success message shows or not when the user saves the password successfully.
+- Check whether the success message shows when the user saves the password successfully.

-- Check whether, once the password is set then, the account should ask the user to move to his account or exit.
+- Check whether, once the password is set, the account should ask the user to move to his account or exit.

 - Verify Once the user has updated the password, the user should log out from all browsers and devices.
 (As per the requirements)

 - Check whether the user login with the new password is working.